JoeanAmier/XHS-Downloader/README_EN.md

 <div align="center">
 <p>🔥 <b>Xiaohongshu Artwork Collection Tool</b>: Collect information on Xiaohongshu artworks; Extract the download address of Xiaohongshu artworks; Download the Xiaohongshu watermark-free artwork files!</p>
 <p>❤️ The author only releases XHS-Downloader on GitHub, without collaborating with any individuals or websites.
 Additionally, there are no charging plans for the tool!</p>
+<p>⭐ Due to the author's limited energy, I was unable to update the English document in a timely manner, and the content may have become outdated.
+Suggest referring to Chinese documentation.
+If you want to contribute to translation, we warmly welcome you</p>
 </div>
 <h1>📑 The Project Features:</h1>
 <ul>